safe-global/safe-docs/pages/advanced/api-overview.md

     Client Gateway->>+External Request: Event notification
 ```

-Even though Config Service and Transaction Service instances are reachable by clients that aren't the Client Gateway, this may change in the future.
-The Client Gateway is the outermost component of the Safe infrastructure and should be the single point of communication with any frontend client.
+Even though the Config Service and Transaction Service instances are reachable by clients that aren't the Client Gateway, this may change in the future.
+The Client Gateway is the outermost component of the Safe infrastructure and should be the single point of communication with any front-end client.

 ## Running locally